 The College recognizes the need for travel to promote professional development, student instruction, attendance at educational and professional meetings, service on committees and perform official college functions.
 Administrative procedures are published which delineate the methods and process for travel approval, allowances, and reimbursements.
 Travel and reimbursements are in accordance and compliance with approved State and College travel regulations and procedures.
-Administrative procedures which delineate the process for travel approval, allowances, and reimbursements.
+Administrative procedures which delineate the process for travel approval, allowances, and reimbursements are located on the campus intranet.
 The Chancellor is the Travel Administrator for the College and has the authority to delegate that responsibility to other employees.
 [UAHT Policy 2000]